green64/Samantha-McCall-main-portfolio/README.md

 * [Mindfully -- a group project MVC app](https://secret-brook-82924.herokuapp.com/) -- Unlike the first group project, this is a true full-stack app, complete with a MySQL database, the MVC framework and app testing.

+* [MongoDB Scraper App](https://immense-depths-69377.herokuapp.com/) -- This full-stack MongoDB-powered app lets the user scrape guardian.co.uk for the latest stories, save or delete their choices, and attach a reminder note.

+* [React Click App](https://green64.github.io/React-Click-App/) -- Test your memory with this app created with React.